· · · ·

 The sky's brightest star, Sirius, as seen on a winter evening in the northern hemisphere.
 The three stars of Orion's Belt point the way to this brilliant near neighbour of the Sun.

 Sirius is a binary system.
-As well as the bright white star we see in the sky, Sirius A, the system also contains a much fainter white dwarf star, Sirius B. The white dwarf has a mass very close to that of our own Sun.
+As well as the bright white star we see in the sky, Sirius A, the system also contains a much fainter white dwarf star, Sirius B, with a mass very close to that of our own Sun.
 The two stars orbit one another over a period of fifty years.

 Imagery provided by Aladin sky atlas